 "The control software uses the whole body, including legs, arms and torso, to set in motion the energy and strength to jump onto the trunk and jump steps without breaking the rhythm," reads on the company's Youtube account.

 Some argue that Atlas could be useful in wars, and is reminiscent of the first robots featured in "The Terminator".

 Boston Dynamics, Stanford University, Carnegie Mellon University, UC Berkeley and Lewis & Clark University have collaborated on the construction of this "climbing robot" that looks like a large scorpion and has no problem crawling on trees, poles, facades and bricks.

-This robot is about the size of a pony "Quadruped developed to run fast on all types of terrain", according to the company's YouTube account.
-The WildCat, so far, "He gallops at about 30km per hour on rough terrain", according to the company.
+This robot is about the size of a pony "quadruped developed to run fast on all types of terrain", according to the company's YouTube account.
+The WildCat, so far, "gallops at about 30km per hour on rough terrain", according to the company.
 An older, smaller version, called The Cheetah, reached speeds of nearly 50km per hour.
 Almost a leopard.

 Developed by the US Navy and Boston Engineering, this underwater drone is the size of a tuna but looks like a shark.
 Second Wired “These mobile robots can operate in waters from 25 centimeters to 90 meters.
 They can be remotely controlled with a 150-meter cable or swim independently. "